feature-engine/feature_engine/docs/user_guide/transformation/ArcsinTransformer.rst

 .. image:: ../../images/breast_cancer_raw.png

+You can see in the previous image that many of the variables are skewed.
+Note however, that all variables had values between 0 and 1.

-And now the distribution after the transformation:
+Now, let's examine the distribution after the transformation:

 .. code:: python